zhenlan0426/CompressARC/blog_post/BLOG POST.md

 Since we build a compressor, we make use of many results in information theory and coding theory.
 The main result required to motivate our model architecture is the existence of [Relative Entropy Coding](https://arxiv.org/abs/2010.01185) (REC).
 The fact that REC exists means that as long as a KL divergence can be bounded, the construction of a compression algorithm an be abstracted away.
 Thus, problems about coding theory and translating into binary and back can be ignored, and we only need to do information theory to get the job done.
 While the existence of [arithmetic coding](https://en.wikipedia.org/wiki/Arithmetic_coding) would suffice when distributions are discrete, neural networks operate in a continuous space so we need the existence of REC instead.

-Our architecture sends $z$ information through an additive white Gaussian noise (AWGN) channel, so the [AWGN channel capacity formula](https://en.wikipedia.org/wiki/Shannon%E2%80%93Hartley_theorem) (Gaussian input Gaussian noise) plays a heavy role in the design of our [[#Decoding Layer|decoding layer]].
+Our architecture sends $z$ information through an additive white Gaussian noise (AWGN) channel, so the [AWGN channel capacity formula](https://en.wikipedia.org/wiki/Shannon%E2%80%93Hartley_theorem) (Gaussian input Gaussian noise) plays a heavy role in the design of our [decoding layer](#decoding-layer).

 #### Variational Autoencoders

 The decoder side of the [variational autoencoder](https://arxiv.org/abs/1312.6114) (VAE) serves as the decompression algorithm.
 While we would use something that has more general capabilities like a [neural Turing machine instead](https://arxiv.org/abs/1410.5401), neural Turing machines are not very amenable to gradient descent-based optimization so we stuck with the VAE.

 VAEs have a long history of developments that are relevant to our work.
-At one point, we tried using multiple [[#Decoding Layer|decoding layers]] to make a [hierarchical VAE](https://arxiv.org/abs/1602.02282) decoder instead.
+At one point, we tried using multiple [decoding layers](#decoding-layer) to make a [hierarchical VAE](https://arxiv.org/abs/1602.02282) decoder instead.
 This does not affect Relative Entropy Coding with the AWGN channel because [channel capacity with feedback is equal to channel capacity without feedback](https://ieeexplore.ieee.org/document/1056798).
 But, we found empirically that the first decoding layer would absorb all of the KL contribution, making the later decoding layers useless.
 Thus, we only used one decoding layer at the beginning.

 The [beta-VAE](https://openreview.net/forum?id=Sy2fzU9gl) introduces a reweighting of the reconstruction loss to be stronger than the KL loss, and we found that to work well in our case.
 The [NVAE](https://arxiv.org/abs/2007.03898) applies a non-constant weighting to loss components.
 A rudimentary form of scheduled loss aggregation is used in our work.